Consolidated PBY Catalina: Roles in World War II

 Although the Catalina was slow, Allied forces used the aircraft in a wide variety of roles for which it was never intended.
 PBYs are remembered for their rescue role, in which they saved the lives of hundreds of aircrew downed over water.
 Catalina airmen called their aircraft the "Cat" on combat missions and "Dumbo" in air-sea rescue service.

 The Catalina scored the U.S. Navy's first credited air-to-air "kill" of a Japanese airplane in the Pacific War.
-On 10 December 1941, the Japanese attacked the Cavite Navy Yard in the Philippines.
-Numerous U.S. ships and submarines were damaged or destroyed by bombs and bomb fragments.
-While flying to safety during the raid on Cavite, Lieutenant Harmon T. Utter's PBY was attacked by three Japanese Mitsubishi A6M2 Zero carrier fighters.
-Chief Boatswain Earl D. Payne, Utter's bow gunner, shot down one, thus scoring the U.S. Navy's first kill.
+On 10 December 1941, the Japanese attacked the Cavite Navy Yard in the Philippines, resulting in numerous U.S. ships and submarines being damaged or destroyed by bombs.
+While flying to safety during the raid on Cavite, Lieutenant Harmon T. Utter's PBY was attacked by three Japanese Mitsubishi A6M2 Zero carrier fighters; chief Boatswain Earl D. Payne, Utter's bow gunner, shot down one, thus scoring the U.S. Navy's first kill.
 Utter, as a commander, later co-ordinated the carrier air strikes that led to the destruction of the Japanese battleship Yamato.

 The Catalina performed one of the first offensive operations against the Japanese by the U.S. On 27 December 1941, six Catalinas of Patrol Squadron 101 bombed Japanese shipping at Jolo Island against heavy fighter opposition, with four Catalinas lost.

-Antisubmarine warfare
+Anti-submarine warfare

-Catalinas were the most extensively used antisubmarine warfare (ASW) aircraft in both the Atlantic and Pacific theaters of World War II, and were also used in the Indian Ocean, flying from the Seychelles and from Ceylon.
+Catalinas were the most extensively used anti-submarine warfare (ASW) aircraft in both the Atlantic and Pacific theaters of World War II, and were also used in the Indian Ocean, flying from the Seychelles and from Ceylon.
 Their duties included escorting the Arctic convoys to Murmansk.
+Upon detecting an enemy submarine, Catalinas could deploy a combination of bombs and depth charges to attack the vessel.

-By 1943, U-boats were well-armed with antiaircraft guns and two Victoria Crosses were won by Catalina pilots pressing home their attacks on U-boats in the face of heavy fire: Flying Officer John Cruickshank of the RAF, in 1944, received the award for sinking what was believed to be U-347 (although now known to have been U-361) and in the same year RCAF Flight Lieutenant David Hornell received the decoration posthumously for the sinking of U-1225.
+By 1943, U-boats were well-armed with anti-aircraft guns and two Victoria Crosses were won by Catalina pilots pressing home their attacks on U-boats in the face of heavy fire: Flying Officer John Cruickshank of the RAF, in 1944, received the award for sinking what was believed to be U-347 (although now known to have been U-361) and in the same year, RCAF Flight Lieutenant David Hornell received the decoration posthumously for the sinking of U-1225.
 Their aircraft was damaged in the fight before it sank the U-boat, and Hornell (with two other crew) died from exposure.
 Catalinas destroyed 40 U-boats, but not without losses of their own.
-A Brazilian Catalina attacked and sank U-199 in Brazilian waters on 31 July 1943.
-Later, the aircraft was baptized as Arará, in memory of the merchant ship of that name, which was sunk by another U-boat.
+A Brazilian Catalina attacked and sank U-199 in Brazilian waters on 31 July 1943; subsequently, this aircraft was baptized as Arará, in memory of the merchant ship of that name, which had been sunk by another U-boat.

+In addition to its use against the U-boat threat, the Catalina also engaged both Italian and Japanese submarines on occasion.